Postdoc position –

 PhD positions – soil microbial genomics and biosphere-atmosphere trace gas exchange

 The applicant should have a minimum of a bachelor’s degree (but a master’s degree is preferred) in microbiology, biology, ecology, soil science, atmospheric sciences, atmospheric chemistry or related field.
 A strong background is required in either 1) instrumentation and quantitative analysis, with preference given to those with programming experience or 2) laboratory techniques in molecular biology, microbiology, or bioinformatics.
 The positions include a stipend (two years guaranteed based on performance), tuition waiver, and health insurance, with a projected start date of August 2019.
 Additional funding opportunities include teaching assistantships and graduate research assistantships.

-Interested candidates should contact Laura Meredith (laurameredith[at]email.arizona.edu) and send a CV, letter of interest, research statement, and if possible a writing sample.
+Interested candidates should contact Laura Meredith (firstname.lastname@example.org) and send a CV, letter of interest, research statement, and if possible a writing sample.

 Fellowships are a great way to support your graduate experience!

 NSF GRFP applications are due October 23, 2017, and email Laura Meredith to collaboratively prepare one.
 More information: